sptankard/digitalsecuritycurriculum/anti_doxing_guide.md

 * Everybody should be using it all the time.
 * Install Signal! & use it :)

-## Details
+With that, here is our check-list for protecting your identity...

-Here is our check-list for protecting your identity...
+## Logistics and human-y stuff

 ### ✔ CREATE A SELF-CARE PLAN